191fa04431/Simple-chatbot-using-LangDB/README.md

 ```

 2. Start interacting with the chatbot:
-   - Type your DSA-related questions
+   - Type your Data science-related questions
    - Use 'hello' for greetings
    - Type 'bye' to exit the chat

 Example questions you can ask:
-- "Explain DP to a 5 year old"
+- "Explain Datascience and it's purpose?"
-- "What is a binary search tree?"
+- "What are the skills to be learnt to become DS?"
-- "How does quicksort work?"
+- "How does an ML algorithm work in data science?"
-- "Explain time complexity"
+- "Explain key insights of DS"

 ## Configuration